-France fights back over U.S. tariff threat to Champagne, cheese
+France fights back over U.S. tariff threat to champagne, cheese

 Any retaliatory action from France would have to be taken at an EU-wide level because the bloc is a customs union which applies duties at its border.

-Additional reporting by Benoit Van Overstraeten in Paris, Philip Blenkinsop in Brussels and Andy Bruce in London; Writing by Richard Lough; Editing by Catherine Evans and Timothy Heritage
+Additional reporting by Benoit Van Overstraeten in Paris, Philip Blenkinsop in Brussels, Andy Bruce in London and David Shepardson in New York; Writing by Richard Lough; Editing by Catherine Evans, Timothy Heritage and Tom Brown